BUYING THE TRUTH

 It is possible that if the pastors and evangelists began to preach the truth of God and of discipleship in the churches of America, over half of the church members would leave.
 We are in just that kind of spiritual confusion and coldness.

 We think the Holy Spirit is sending blessings in many places today and is calling God’s people to repentance.
-Because of the prevailing Christian belief that Jesus "did it all" and God sees us only through Jesus, there is no sound theological basis for sincere repentance.
-If we have the righteousness of Christ, of what are we to repent?
+Because of the prevailing Christian belief that Jesus “did it all” and God sees us only through Jesus, there is no sound theological basis for sincere repentance.
+If we have the righteousness of Christ, what are we to repent of?

 However, people are willing to live with compartmentalized thinking.
 They profess to possess the imputed (legally ascribed) righteousness of Christ on the one hand, and on the other they speak of the need for repentance.
 But there is no Kingdom problem here.
 God does not measure us in terms of our theological knowledge but whether we are walking in righteousness, holiness, and stern obedience to God.

-It is those who are living by the body and blood of the Lord who will be raised in the first resurrection, not those who possess accurate theological knowledge.
+It is those who are living by the body and blood of the Lord who will be raised in the first resurrection (Revelation 20:5), not those who possess accurate theological knowledge.

 Whoso eateth my flesh, and drinketh my blood, hath eternal life; and I will raise him up at the last day.
 (John 6:54)